sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 #### Deadlines

 The deadlines by which project reports must be sent in will be presented in Moodle.
 Take them seriously.
-You will have a deadline for each week, so you will be used to upload your report in time, when the time comes for sending in the midterm and the final report.
+You will have a deadline for each second week, so you will be used to upload your report in time, when the time comes for sending in the midterm and the final report.

-Weekly reports will be presented during the lab meetings.
-Presentations of mid term progress reports are due in 7. meeting (announced in Moodle), and we close the semester with the presentations of the final reports.
+Biweekly reports will be presented during the lab meetings.
+Presentations of mid term progress reports are due in 7. week (announced in Moodle), and we close the semester with the presentations of the final reports.

 # Grading

-During the semester, there will be 10 weekly reports, each of them are worth 2 points.
+During the semester, there will be 4 weekly reports, each of them are worth 2 points.
 The mid term progress report and the final report are worth of 20 points both.
 Mid term and final presentations are 20 and 20 points.

 ## Algorithm of your grade

-Grading will happen on a basis of 100 or 98 points depending on number of lab meetings (see [grading sheet](grading.ods)).
+Grading will happen on a basis of 100 points.

 | Points | Final grade |
 |--------|-------------|